chuck21619/TypePublic/README.md

 [WIREFRAME](https://www.figma.com/file/SYqD5LWkzhuOmtJCYjvOkMTz/Type?node-id=2505%3A8)
 Information about the document selected in the folio or open in the workspace.
 Here, you can set the layout, edit tags, set targets, add collaborators, or view data & stats about the writing.

-**Targets**
+1. Layout

+Easily change the layout for the document.

+2. Credits

+Add Author, and Editor Credits.

+3. Composition

+4. Targets

 Exactly, At most, At least, Approx., Due

 Pages, Characters, Characters w/o Spaces, Read Time (min), Speech (Min)

-show up as rings in Folio, and a circled check when completed.
+**Target Rings** show up as rings in Folio, and a circled check when completed.

-**Analytics**

-- Word Count
+5. Analysis

+histogram displaying the progress made in the document.

+data is historical, kept as long as the document remains in the app.

+features:
+- hovering over the line will display the specific metric above the graph
-- Activity ()
+-

+6. Collaboration (future feature)

+### The outline
-The outline for the document in the workspace.
+displays the same list of headlines for the document in the workspace.

 This outline could be displayed differently than the one in the workspace.
 It could also have a few additional features:
 1. Filtering
 2. displaying indicator dots for things like: misspellings, comments, or highlighted text as these are areas where you’d want to see from a top-level view.